ACCESS-NRI/access-hive.org.au/docs/models/run_a_model/rose-cylc.md

 ## Get the model configuration

 Depending on the the specific model, its configuration will be hosted either on _Github_ or _MOSRS_.
-The [Run a Model](https://docs.access-hive.org.au/models/run-a-model/) documentation for the specific model will specify where the configuration is stored.<br>
+The [Run a Model](https://docs.access-hive.org.au/models/run-a-model/) documentation for the respective model will specify where the configuration is stored.<br>

-Regardless of where the configuration comes from, it is recommended to store the local copy in the `~/roses/` (this happens automatically for configurations pulled from MOSRS).
+Regardless of where the configuration comes from, it is recommended to store the local copy in the `~/roses/` directory (this happens automatically for configurations pulled from MOSRS).

 ### Model configurations stored on Github